PredixDev/px-demo/README.md

 ## Documentation

-Read the full API and view the demo [here](https://predixdev.github.io/px-demo).

 The documentation in this repository is supplemental to the official Predix documentation, which is continuously updated and maintained by the Predix documentation team.
 Go to [http://predix.io](http://predix.io)  to see the official Predix documentation.